-- In cases of illness when a student is under the care of a physician, the student should provide a note from the physician.
-Retroactive doctors' notes (i.e. notes obtained from physicians after the illness) are not acceptable. - If a student is ill, but not under the care of a physician prior and during an exam, they can provide the appropriate form(s) (http://www.queensu.ca/ studentwellness/home/forms/extenuating-circumstances/)outlining their situation.
+- in cases of illness when a student is under the care of a physician, the student should provide a note from the physician.
+Retroactive doctors' notes (i.e. notes obtained from physicians after the illness) are not acceptable. - If a student is ill, but not under the care of a physician prior and during an exam, they can provide a Self-Declaration of Illness form.